ambianic/ambianic-box/README.md

 # Project Goals

-Its main goals are:
+The initial project goals are:
--  [ ] Available as Open Source for DYI enthusiasts worldwide
+-  [X] Available as Open Source for DYI enthusiasts worldwide
--  [ ] Easy to 3D Print and Assemble
+-  [X] Easy to 3D Print and Assemble
--  [ ] Less than $10 for printing materials (PLA, PETG or ABS).
+-  [X] Less than $10 for printing materials (PLA, PETG or ABS).
--  [ ] Under 5 hours print time with a common 3D printer.
+-  [X] Under 20 hours print time with a common 3D printer.
--  [ ] Fool proof to mount correctly with the desired area of camera coverage.
+-  [X] Fool proof to mount correctly with the desired area of camera coverage.
--  [ ] Works well indoors and outdoors.
+-  [X] Works well indoors to capture most home care related accidents.
+Not intended as an outdoors weather proof surveilance device.
 -  [ ] Easy to setup and connect to Ambiniac UI.
 -  [ ] Easy to reset to default settings when needed.